 The policyholders obtained a report from Florida Testing and Environmental, Inc. (FTE) that disagreed to some extent with the appropriate approach to remediating the sinkhole damage.
 The law firm for the homeowners sent a letter to the insurer indicating the insurance carrier tender any payment that the insurer contended was still due and owing.
 The letter also informed the insurer that the homeowners would proceed under the assumption that the insurer did not believe any additional money was due unless a response was received.
 The property owners also sent a subsequent letter confirming that it was the insurer’s position that payment for stabilization repairs was not due because no contract had been executed for such repairs.
 A proposal from a contractor with an estimate was included.
 The letter also stated that the policyholders looked forward to receiving the first thirty percent draw.

-The insurer eventually filed a notice indicating that the case was at issue and demanding the case be set for jury trial.
+The insured eventually filed a notice indicating that the case was at issue and demanding the case be set for jury trial.
 The policyholders filed an amended complaint which again asserted their demand for a jury trial.
 The policyholders did not file their motion to compel appraisal until approximately three weeks prior to a scheduled pretrial conference.
 The insurer contended that the actions of the insured were inconsistent with appraisal and constituted a waiver of the right to compel appraisal.

 The 2nd District Court of Appeals for Florida sided with the insurer in concluding that the policyholders’ litigation activities constituted a waiver of appraisal.
 The court noted that a waiver occurs when a party pursuing appraisal engages in conduct that is inconsistent with the right of appraisal.
 The court observed that despite a lack of dispute regarding the question of coverage, the policyholders did not file a motion to compel appraisal until immediately prior to the pretrial hearing when both parties were already fully engaged in final trial preparations.
 The homeowners also had been actively litigating their claim for almost three years which included two separate requests to set the case for trial according to the appellate court.
 The judges emphasized that the insureds’ motion to compel appraisal was only submitted six weeks prior to the scheduled jury trial.